robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 In creating nuclear warheads -- as shown by the laboratory incidents during the Manhattan project, and soon later the end of WW2 -- reaching the critical condition in which a neutron flow into the nuclear fuel can sustain itself or even exponentially increases, is not enough to create an explosion because the initial flare switch off itself due to the sharp thermal gradient that expand and change the geometry or rearrange the structure in a way in which the worst outcoming is the total melting of the core like in Chernobyl disaster.

-To create an explosion, relatively a **lot** of mass should be converted in energy before the heat dissipation creates such thermal and pressure gradients that put out of order the device that was supposed to make the core explode.
+To create an explosion, relatively a **lot** of mass should be converted into energy before the heat dissipation creates such thermal and pressure gradients that put out of order the device that was supposed to make the core explode.
 Hence density, high-ratio of efficiency coefficient of neutrons rate increasing (above 1.5, at least) and extremely quick times are needed.
 In this scenario moderators, like water, or absorbers, like U-238, are such stuff to move out from the core, as per universal dogma.

 Because of these dogmas, the uranium isotope U-235 should be almost the only one allowed.
 The higher its concentration, less Kg is required for reaching a critical explosive mass.
 While using tightly synchronized concentric explosion to increase the density, even for a very short time, allows to drop the 64Kg (Little-Boy) a 10Kg circa di quelle ad attivazione per implosione.
 Unchallenged dogmans and we cannot expect any support on this topic, even from DeepSeek Chinese chatbot.